 NIFA offers language access services, such as interpretation and translation of vital information, free of charge.
 If you need interpretation or translation services, please visit NIFA Language Access Services and request service no later than ten (10) days before the closing date.

 Applications may only be submitted by colleges and universities (as defined in section 1404 of NARETPA) (7 U.S.C.
 3103) to the CPPM program.
 Section 1404 of NARETPA was amended by section 7101 of the Food, Conservation, and Energy Act of 2008 (FCEA) to define Hispanic-serving Agricultural Colleges and Universities (HSACUs), and to include research foundations maintained by eligible colleges or universities.
 Section 406(b) of AREERA (7 U.S.C.
-7626), was amended by section 7206 of the Farm Security and Rural Investment Act of 2002 to add the 1994 Land-Grant Institutions as eligible to apply for grants under this authority.
+7626), was amended by section 7206 of the Farm Security and Rural Investment Act of 2002 to add the 1994 Land-grant Institutions as eligible to apply for grants under this authority.
 Award recipients may subcontract to organizations not eligible to apply provided such organizations are necessary for the conduct of the project.
 Failure to meet an eligibility criterion by the application deadline may result in the application being excluded from consideration or, even though an application may be reviewed, will preclude NIFA from making an award.